-ADHD and Hunter-Gatherers
+ADHD and hunter-gatherers

 A study conducted at Northwestern University in 2008 examined two tribal groups in Kenya.
 One of the tribes was still nomadic, while the other had settled into villages.
 The researchers were able to identify members of the tribes who displayed ADHD traits.
-[Eisenberg, 2011]

 Specifically, they examined the DRD4 7R, a genetic variant that researches say is linked to novelty-seeking, greater food and drug cravings, and ADHD symptoms.

 Research showed that members of the nomadic tribe with ADHD—those who still had to hunt for their food—were better nourished than those without ADHD.
-Also, those with the same genetic variant in the settled village had more difficultly in the classroom, a major indicator of ADHD in civilized society.
+Also, those with the same genetic variant in the settled village had more difficulty in the classroom, a major indicator of ADHD in civilized society.

 The researchers also noted that unpredictable behavior—a hallmark of ADHD—might have been helpful in protecting our ancestors against livestock raids, robberies, and more.
 After all, would you want to challenge someone if you had no idea what he or she might do?